cs50spring2021/nuggets-info/README.md

 There are, however, some occasions when a judicious use of global *variables* can make the code cleaner and easier to read.

-I found it useful to declare a *single* global variable, a `struct` called `game`, in my player and in my server.
+I found it useful to declare a *single* global variable, a `struct` called `game`, in my client and in my server.
 (Again, I declared it `static` so it would be global to this file, but not visible to other source files.)
-I could thus refer to the members of that struct in various points throughout the server or player code, e.g., `game.goldRemaining`.
+I could thus refer to the members of that struct in various points throughout the server or client code, e.g., `game.goldRemaining`.
 The presence of `game.` makes it clear to the reader that this variable is global, not some variable local to the function.

 The alternative - and actually, my initial approach - was to allocate a `struct` called `game` in my `main()` function, and then pass it around through every function call in the program.